veegishx/vaccination-schedule-notifier/readme.md

 Unfortunately they do not provide a way of automatically notifying people whenever appointments are available for booking.
 If you are a busy person and want to know when you can book an appointment, you are probably out of luck.
 They only way to know is to frequently visit their site.

-This is a basic pupeteer script which monitors Welkin Mauritius vaccination scheduling website for specific vaccination appointments available in a specific vaccination center.
+This is a basic pupeteer script which monitors Welkin Mauritius vaccination scheduling website for specific vaccination appointments available in specific vaccination centers.

 ## ✨ Features